How to Get a Senior Dog to Use Pee Pads

 - Use a cleaning product that disinfects and breaks down the smell, rather than those products that just cover up the mess with another odor.

-- Never use ammonia-based cleaning products; these smell like urine to your dog and he’ll end up eliminating on the same area again.
+- Never use ammonia-based cleaning products; these smell like urine to your dog and they'll end up eliminating on the same area again.

 These tips will mostly be enough to pee pad train your senior dog.
 But always remember that potty training will be challenging and will take time.
-As a Pet Parent, you can now improve the quality of life of your senior dog while keeping your home clean, and your pet family happy.
+If you have an older dog peeing in the house, it is a great idea to teach them how to use a pee pad to prevent messes.
+As a pet parent, you can now improve the quality of life of your senior dog while keeping your home clean, and your pet family happy.